-(33) Formal approval to enter direct negotiations must be sought in advance via the specified procurement process, as per Procurement Thresholds Matrix, and must be authorised by Strategic Sourcing & Procurement.
+(34) Formal approval to engage in direct negotiations must be sought in advance following the procurement process outlined in the Procurement Thresholds Matrix, and must be authorised by Strategic Sourcing & Procurement.

-(34) If the value of the proposed procurement is greater than \$1m (ex GST) then Direct Negotiation must also be supported by a Procurement Strategy (High Value) and must be submitted for endorsement to the Procurement Executive Group.
+(35) For proposed procurements valued above \$1m (ex GST), direct negotiations must be supported by a comprehensive Procurement Strategy (High Value) and submitted to the Procurement Executive Group for endorsement.

-(35) Strategic Sourcing & Procurement will facilitate set aside arrangements allowing exploration of targeted opportunities, under an approved procurement strategy (whether low or high value), to provide Social/Indigenous enterprises with a chance to showcase their value-for-money before a general approach to the market is determined, as defined by the Procurement Thresholds Matrix.
+(36) Strategic Sourcing & Procurement will facilitate set aside arrangements under an approved procurement strategy (whether low or high value), to explore targeted opportunities for Social/Indigenous enterprises, allowing them a chance to showcase their value-for-money before a general market approach is pursued, as defined by the Procurement Thresholds Matrix.